jeffudall/Leven/README.md

 ## References

-[1] Tracy, Stan, Brunelle, Wadden, Skadron, Robins.
-"Nondeterministic Finite Automata in Hardware - the Case of the Levenshtein Automaton" University of Verginia Charlottesville, VA, 2016.
+[1] T. Tracy et al., "Nondeterministic Finite Automata in Hardware - the Case of the Levenshtein Automaton" University of Verginia, Charlottesville, VA, 2016.